 In order to ensure the safety of every student, the Millard Public School's safety and security practices are rooted in the four phases of emergency management 1) Mitigation, 2) Preparedness, 3) Response, and 4) Recovery.
-All schools have established and customized emergency response plans and procedures designed to protect the well-being students and staff during emergency situations.
+All schools have been established and customized emergency response plans and procedures designed to protect the well-being of students and staff during emergency situations.
 The Incident Command Team in each school is responsible for conducting emergency response drills and training on a regularly scheduled basis.
 Students are expected to follow designated Standard Response Protocols when announced.
 The four standard responses protocols are described below:

-LOCKDOWN!
+HEN YOU HEAR I LOCKDOWN!
 LOCKS, LIGHTS, OUT OF SIGHT.